-All types of beacons may also be provided with the Return Link Service capability.
+All types of beacons (except currently ELT(DT)s) may also be provided with the Return Link Service capability.

 All types of beacons may be provided with one or more additional radio-locating transmitters for Homing and On-scene Locating purposes.